COVID-19: Indian embassies worldwide issue advisories for distressed nationals

 The embassy is "your home away from home and is trying its best to help and guide its citizens," it said.
 "It is our request to our fellow citizens, including students, in Greece to look after themselves and stay safe wherever they are and follow the instructions issued by the Indian and Greek authorities from time to time," it tweeted.

-The Indian embassy in Kazakhstan asked the Indian students to wait for flights to India at Almaty airport to return to their hostels in view of the travel restrictions.
+The Indian embassy in Kazakhstan asked the Indian students waiting for flights to India at Almaty airport to return to their hostels in view of the travel restrictions.
 "We took up the matter with authorities in India.
-However, due to heavy pressure on air traffic, it has not been possible to accept requests for the operation of additional flights from Almaty," it said in a tweet.
+However, due to heavy pressure on air traffic, it has not been possible to accept requests for operation of additional flights from Almaty," it said in a tweet.

 "We have asked all universities and educational contractors to continue running the hostel facilities," it said in a tweet.
 The Indian embassy in Israel too requested all Indian nationals to avoid non-essential travel out of the country.